Patrick Eisdell Moore: Career

+Honours and awards

 In the 1982 New Year Honours, Moore was appointed an Officer of the Order of the British Empire, for services to otolaryngology and the community, and he was made a Knight Bachelor, for services to otolaryngology, in the 1992 New Year Honours.

+Personal life

+Moore met his wife Beth Beedie at university where she was studying physiotherapy; they married on 21 December 1942 in Dannevirke.
+The couple had four sons, two of whom became doctors and two lawyers.

 Moore died in Auckland on 18 June 2015.
 His wife, Beth, Lady Moore, died on 7 August 2017.

+Legacy

+The Eisdell Moore Centre at the University of Auckland was established in 2017 to research, prevent and treat ear disorders.